Menu

 LGBTQ child

-As Action for Children celebrates Pride Month, we want to shine a light on the importance of positive representation in the media for young people exploring their identities.
+At Action for Children, we want to shine a light on the importance of positive representation in the media for young people exploring their identities.
+And how we're pushing for more.

 The media is highly influential in shaping public views.
 Media outlets can choose what to present as ‘good’ and ‘normal’, and therefore what can be seen as good and normal.